 14 Riverside CA criminal defense lawyer Michael Scafiddi is a former police officer and police sergeant who worked narcotics detail and is now a noted expert on California marijuana laws.
 He defends clients charged with marijuana-related crimes, including dispensaries and co-ops, throughout the Inland Empire, including Riverside, Murrieta, Temecula, Banning, Beaumont, Palm Springs, Indio, Cathedral City, San Bernardino, Redlands, Big Bear, Fontana, Rialto, Colton, Rancho Cucamonga, Chino and Ontario.

-15 Please feel free to contact our Las Vegas Nevada criminal defense attorneys Michael Becker and Mike Castillo for any questions relating to Nevada's marijuana laws.
+15 Please feel free to contact our Las Vegas Nevada criminal defense attorneys Michael Becker and Neil Shouse for any questions relating to Nevada's marijuana laws.
 Our Nevada law offices are located in Reno and Las Vegas.